-Very often the patients after long-standing facial palsy complain about the stiffness of the facial muscles on the affected side and about being tired so quickly.
+Very often the patients after long-standing Bell’s palsy complain about the stiffness of the facial muscles on the affected side and about becoming tired so quickly.
 There are a few reasons for that.

-Firstly, the brain uses too much power.
+Your brain uses too much power.
 It uses a “mimetic amplifier” – it overdoses each and every effort that is intended.
 You want to close the eye and instead of doing it gently and simply, the brain puts all hands on deck to just CLOSE THE EYE!
-If you want to smile, not just smile, but SMILE!
+If you want to smile, it will not just smile, but SMILE!
 All this extra effort for each and every facial movement makes you exhausted very fast.

-So actually the brain, instead of speaking to the muscles normally, it is shouting to the muscles and gives the facial muscles no time to relax.
+Since the brain, instead of speaking to the muscles normally, is shouting to the muscles, it gives them no time to relax.
 Imagine this: if I keep my arm extended for any serious amount of time, I become tired.
-It’s the same thing – if the muscles do not have time to relax, to drop the tension, they become tired.
+It is the same with your facial muscles – if the muscles do not have time to relax, to drop the tension, they become tired.

-Another thing is that when our facial muscles are contracted it has a boomerang effect on our emotional condition.
-Because it is not only that what we experience as emotion goes as a signal to the face.
-It is the other way around as well.
+When our facial muscles are contracted, it has a boomerang effect on our emotional condition.
+Not only the emotions we experience send signals to our facial muscles, but it is also the other way around.
 Whatever our face is producing, whichever is our facial expression – the same emotion we may feel.

-The paradox with the facial palsy patient is that one part of our face, the healthy side produces regular emotions.
+The paradox with the Bell’s palsy patient is that one part of our face, the healthy side produces regular emotions.
 Respectively, it sends regular sensory feedback to the brain.
 While the affected part of our face produces a disrupted spectrum of contractions.
-So actually, it shows a disrupted emotional pattern only on one half of the face and so the contradicting sensory signals arrive to the brain.
-The brain becomes confused, uses a lot of power to process that confusing information.
-So, of course, we become very emotionally tired.
+So actually, it shows a disrupted emotional pattern on one half of the face and so, the contradicting sensory signals arrive at the brain.
+The brain becomes confused and uses a lot of power to process that information.
+That’s why we become very emotionally tired.
 Especially by the end of the day or after we have experienced strong emotions.

 – Alex Pashov